keithalewis/math/vs.md

 Given two sets $A$ and $B$ the set exponential ${B^A = \{f\colon A\to B\}}$ is the set of all functions from $A$ to $B$.
-Let's write $B^A$ suggestively as ${\{A\to B\}}$.
+Let's write $B^A$ suggestively as ${f\in\{A\to B\}}$.
-If $A$ and $B$ are sets with structure we want to consider only the functions that preserve the structure and write that as ${[A\to B]}$.
-A function ${f\in [A\to B]}$ is a _homomorphisms_, derived from the Greek homos(ὁμός), meaning same, and morphe(μορφή), meaning form or shape.
+If $A$ and $B$ are sets with structure we want to consider functions that preserve the structure and write that as ${[A\to B]}$.
+A function ${f\in [A\to B]}$ is a _homomorphism_, derived from the Greek homos(ὁμός), meaning alike, and morphe(μορφή), meaning form.

-A homomorphism $f\colon A\to B$ that is one-to-one(injective) and
+A homomorphism $f\in [A\to B]$ that is one-to-one(injective) and
 onto(surjective) is a one-to-one correspondence(isomorphism).
+We use the notation $A\cong B$ to denote the existence of a bijection.

+__Exercise__. _Show $A\cong A$, $A\cong B$ implies $B\cong A$,
+and $A\cong B$, $B\cong C$ imply $A\cong C$_.

+The exercise shows $\cong$ is an _equivalence relation_.
+This generalizes the notion of equality.
+Two things can be the "same" without being equal.
+In the case of sets, two sets are isomorphic if and only if they have the same cardinality.

-A game mathematicians like to play is to come up with a way to figure out when sets with structure are isomorphic.
-Vector spaces hold a sweet spot in the mathematical world of sets with structure.
-Two vector spaces are isomorphic if and only if they have the same dimension.
+A game mathematicians like to play is to determine when sets with structure are isomorphic.
+Sets and vector spaces hold a sweet spot in the mathematical world of sets with structure.
+Sets have no structure, they are just a bag of _elements_ that are _members_ of the set.
+Two sets have the same _cardinality_ if and only if there is a bijection between them.
+Two vector spaces are
+isomorphic if and only if they have the same dimension.
 This is very different from the case for, e.g., groups, rings, and fields.
-Only a totally ordered Archemedian field can top this.
-It must be isomorphic to the real numbers.
+Only a Dedekind complete totally ordered Archemedian field can top this; it must be isomorphic to the real numbers.
 Lie groups take a distant second.
-If a group has a topology making the multiplication continuous there is a very beautiful theory due to Killing, and fixed up in Elie Cartan's PhD thesus, providing a complete classification.
+If a group has a topology making the multiplication continuous there is a very beautiful theory due to Killing, fixed up in Elie Cartan's PhD thesis, providing a complete classification.

-The next game they like to play is to figure out when two homomorphism are isomorphic.
+The next game they like to play is determining when two homomorphisms are equivalent.
 A homomorphism between vector spaces is called a _linear operator_.
-Two linear operators are isomorphic if they have the same Jordan canonical form.
-Keep reading to find out what that is.
+Keep reading to find out how the Jordan canonical form solves this in finite dimensions.
 Along the way we will develop a theory that can be widely applied to any linear system.

 ## Set